Mobius3-3/whitepaper/README.md

 BlockAuth [server](https://github.com/blockauth/server).
 The business' BlockAuth [server](https://github.com/blockauth/server) then queries the NEO blockchain directly via the `getstorage` RPC method.

-The `getstorage` RPC method is using the same parameters as the user to check if there is a valid NEO transaction hash stored at that key within the smart contract.
+The `getstorage` RPC method is using the same smart contract parameters as the user to check if there is a valid NEO transaction hash stored at that key within the smart contract.

 If a valid NEO transaction hash is returned, and the NEO public address of the transaction matches the user's NEO public address, then the